 Liz also took down the chicken house, so for now we don't have any chickens.
 If we do get more chickens, they'll be housed near the horses.
 A roadway is going through the old pond area.
 When finished happy horse will be a trail park.
 With limited space for trail riding in Korea...
 I mean, you can go out on the roads but its more dangerous than it ever was in the states.
 There are deep ditches everywhere and while none of our horses are afraid of cars, my misadventure on the roads last year taught me how unprepared people are to encounter a horse on the road.

 The car was flying down the road and though he had time to see us, didn't and missed Super by a few centimeters...
 With the deep, concrete ditch on the side was no where for him to go.
 I probably need to photograph the unique obstacles in South Korea.
 Also, Super is a coward.
 He gets really worried about a patched pot hole or change in pavement color while, cars as far as he is concerned, are perfectly safe.
 He has a funny thing about wanting to follow white vehicles... he'll follow any vehicle as if it were a heard leader, but will practically chase after white ones.

 Are you familiar with condition 15.4 (c) on your Paypal account?
 Me neither.
 But apparently if you die, you are rectifiable in breach of it and will receive a letter telling you so.
 But there is an easy solution.
-Simply your address to your elementary plot before you die so the letter isn't delivered to grieving friends and family.
+Simply add your address to your headstone before you die so the letter isn't delivered to grieving friends and family.

 A one year-old appears before a judge to answer what inquiring minds what to know... does he understand the proceedings?
 Um....
 But at least the judge was embarrassed.
 Not so for the 70 year old Toddler, Adolf Twitler .